Skip to main content

 in the fabric.

-If the new KV-TIE being flooded does not include the previous Key
+If the new KV TIE being flooded does not include the previous Key

 Target value, then implementations SHOULD flood the newer instance of

-the KV-TIE with a very short lifetime to nodes that belonged to the
+the KV TIE with a very short lifetime to nodes that belonged to the

 previous Key Target but not the new Key Target.
-This logic only

 4. IANA Considerations

-* RIFT Well-Known Key-Types
+* RIFT Well-Known Key Sub-Types

-section.
+(Section 4.2) section.

 4.1.
-RIFT Key-Types
+RIFT Well-Known Key Sub-Types

 This section requests that IANA create and help govern the following